 1) 4+, 35m.
-Just right of a small cave, climb up a short groove, then follow a crack system straight up to a large detached flake.
+Climb up the short groove, then follow a crack system straight up to a large detached flake.
 Above are two grooves, climb either one and belay on a ledge.

 3) 5-, 35m.
-Steps out left from the belay past a small overhang and onto the steep face above.
+Step out left from the belay, past a small overhang, and onto the steep face above.
 Now climb cracks straight up the middle of the face, then move over another small overhang and climb up to a ledge with a tree belay.
 A good pitch.

 4) 5- 40m.
 Continue up the crack system, with a hard move at the start.
-Higher, step left under a block and around an overhang, then climb up a chimney to another bushy terrace.
-Above are two prominent corner/cracks; step up to a good ledge at the base of the left-hand of these.
+Move up then step left under a block and around an overhang, climb up a chimney to another bushy terrace.
+Step up to a good ledge at the base of the left-hand of two prominent corner cracks.

 5) 5-, 45m.
-Climb ther grooves and cracks into the route's upper chimney system, and continue up the chimney (watch for loose rock) until an obvious traverse out left gains a big ledge with a large, belay spike.
-(Note: The FA team traversed out of the chimney halfway up, and then climbed a parallel chimney on the left, which is less direct.)
+Climb the grooves and cracks into the route's upper chimney system, and continue up the chimney (loose rock) until a traverse out left gains a big ledge with a large belay spike.
+(The FA team traversed out of the chimney halfway up, and then climbed a parallel chimney on the left, which is less direct).

 6a) 4+, 50m.
-An easier variation, from the bottom of the slab, climbs a terrace up and right, then goes up an easy groove until a 15 metre horizontal traverse back to the left reaches the normal belay ledge.
+An easier variation; from the bottom of the slab, climb a terrace up and right, then go up an easy groove until a 15m horizontal traverse back to the left reaches the normal belay ledge.

 7) 6-, 25m.
-A sustained pitch of hand and fist jamming leads up the steep groove to the large belay ledge.
+A sustained pitch of wide jamming leads up the steep groove to the large belay ledge.

 FA.
-Arild Meyer and Finn Tore Bjørnstad made the first ascent of the route in four and a half hours on.6.14, 1978.
-They used one point of aid (for a rest) on Pitch 7 - but typically still gave the pitch a rating of 5+!
+Arild Meyer, Finn Tore Bjørnstad 14.6.1978.
+It took them four and a half hours.
+They used one point of aid (for a rest) on pitch 7, but typically still gave the pitch a rating of 5+!